Cub Scout temporary patches and badges are different than regular patches. Learn what they are, how to wear them, and

 But what are the requirements for Cub Scout patch placement of temporary badges?
 The BSA regulations say that you can only have one temporary patch on your uniform at a time.
 It is to be worn on the right pocket of the uniform shirt.

-You could sew that patch on, but when your guy gets the next one and wants that one on his shirt, you’ll have to take the first one off and sew the next one on.
-I am a terrible seamstress–I can never get the patch on straight, so I don’t want to do that!
+You could sew that patch on, but when your kid gets the next one and wants that one on their shirt, you'll have to take the first one off and sew the next one on.

 After a year or two of Scouting, your son will have a nice collection of patches.
 There are multiple options for how to display these.